-I used to love sausage patties with breakfast, and since going vegetarian I've continued to love meatless sausage patties, links, etc. While there are plenty of vegan breakfast sausage options available at the store, they are often expensive and can be higher in sodium than I prefer.
+I used to love sausage patties with breakfast, and since going vegetarian I've continued to love meatless sausage patties, links, etc. While there are plenty of vegan breakfast sausage options available at the store, they are often expensive and can be high in sodium.

-That's why I spent a long, long time testing and perfecting this recipe for homemade vegan maple breakfast sausages.
+That's why I spent a long, long time testing and perfecting this recipe for homemade vegan maple breakfast sausages using TVP.

 They have a hint of maple flavoring like my favorite vegan breakfast sausage brand, alongside a handful of other classic sausage seasonings and spices.